-All uninsured children.

-- More pregnant women. - More parents and caretaker relatives. - Parents with children in foster care who are working to reunify their families. - Young adults exiting out-of-home care, such as foster care, because they have turned 18 years of age. - Certain farmers and other self-employed parents and caretaker relatives.
+- All uninsured children. - More pregnant women. - More parents and caretaker relatives. - Parents with children in foster care who are working to reunify their families. - Young adults exiting out-of-home care, such as foster care, because they have turned 18 years of age. - Certain farmers and other self-employed parents and caretaker relatives.

-Where available, all BadgerCare Plus members will be enrolled in BadgerCare Plus HMOs.
+Where available, BadgerCare Plus members will be enrolled in BadgerCare Plus HMOs.
 In those areas of Wisconsin where HMOs are not available, services will be reimbursed on a fee-for-service basis.

-Benefit Plans under BadgerCare Plus
+Benefit Plans Under BadgerCare Plus

-BadgerCare Plus is comprised of two benefit plans, the BadgerCare Plus Standard Plan and the BadgerCare Plus Benchmark Plan.
-The services covered under the Standard Plan are the same as the Wisconsin Medicaid program.
-The Benchmark Plan is a more limited plan, modeled after commercial insurance.
+BadgerCare Plus is comprised of three benefit plans, the BadgerCare Plus Standard Plan, the BadgerCare Plus Benchmark Plan, and the BadgerCare Plus Core Plan.